palmeredholm/math4610/software_manual/roots.md

 **Language:** Python.

-**Description/Purpose:** This routine approximates all the routes contained in a specified interval of a given function.
+**Description/Purpose:** This routine approximates all the roots contained in a specified interval of a given function.
 This method uses the hybrid method; therefore, therefore the first derivative of the function will have to be supplied.

 **Input:** There are eight input variables in this routine: